Cameron York Game Preview: Flyers vs. Sabres

 York Season Stats Insights

+- In 10 games this season, York has a plus-minus rating of -2, while averaging 23:35 on the ice per game.

-- York has a goal in one of his nine games playedthis season, but has yet to post a multi-goal effort.
+- In one of 10 games this year, York has scored a goal, but has not finished a game with two or more.

-- Despite recording points in three of nine games this season, York has yet to post a multi-point contest.
+- York has a point in three games this season through 10 games played, but none of those games resulted in a multi-point effort.

-- York has had an assist twice this year in nine games played, but did not have multiple assists in either of those games.
+- In two of 10 contests this year, York has had an assist, but he has not recorded multiple assists in a game yet.

-- The implied probability is 42.6% that York goes over his points over/under based on the odds.
+- York's implied probability to go over his point total is 42.6% based on the odds.

-- There is an implied probability of 37% of York going over his assist prop bet, considering the moneyline odds.
+- The implied probability of York going over his assist prop bet, based on the odds, is 35.7%.

 Sign up for Underdog fantasy today.